infiniticio/docs.infinitic.io/content/en/workflow-executor/writing-workflows.md

 <alert type="warning">

-If the provided duration is negative or the provided Instant is in the past, the `await()` method will return immediatly.
+If the provided duration is negative or the provided Instant is in the past, the `await()` method returns immediatly.

 </alert>